-- University Choir: open to all WJU students. - University Instrumental Ensemble: open by audition to all WJU instrumentalists. - The Way: a touring ensemble of mixed voices, open by audition to all WJU students. - Awaken: a five member touring worship band, open by audition to all WJU students. - University Alumni and & Community Choir: an evening community choir, open to the general public, alumni, faculty, and staff.
+- University Choir: open to all WJU students. - University Instrumental Ensemble: open by audition to all WIU instrumentalists. - University Alumni and & Community Choir: an evening community choir, open to the general public, alumni, faculty, and staff.
 Auditions may apply.

 Non-music majors can register for performance groups through their departmental advisor.
 Audition information is available from the Music Department Chair or from the appropriate group director.